George Cox (footballer): Brighton & Hove Albion

 Cox began his career with Brighton & Hove Albion, undergoing heart surgery which nearly ended his career.

 Northampton Town (loan)

-He moved on loan to Northampton Town on 7 January 2019 on a 6-month deal.
+He moved on loan to Northampton Town on 7 January 2019 on a six-month deal.
 Cox made his Northampton debut in a League Two match against Carlisle where Northampton won 3–0 on 12 January 2019.

-Fortuna Sittard (loan)
+Fortuna Sittard

 On 2 September 2019, Cox signed with Dutch club Fortuna Sittard on a season-long loan with the option of a permanent move.

-Fortuna Sittard
+He made his debut for the club on 15 September 2019, starting at left-back in a 3–2 Eredivisie loss to Twente.
+On 6 March 2020, the final matchday before the 2019–20 Eredivisie campaign was abandoned due to the COVID-19 pandemic in the Netherlands, Cox scored his first goal for Fortuna in a 1–1 league draw against PEC Zwolle.

 On 6 July 2020, it was announced that Cox had signed permanently with Fortuna Sittard on a three-year deal, for a fee of €50,000.

+Volendam

+In September 2023 he signed for Volendam.

+Swindon Town

+On 30 August 2024, Cox signed for EFL League Two club Swindon Town.
+He broke his foot in January 2025.

+On 9 May 2025, Swindon announced the player would be leaving in June when his contract expired.

+Worthing

+In October 2025, Cox joined hometown club Worthing of the National League South.